petertea96/Computer-Cluster-Help/README.md

 3. It may be helpful to look at the arguments of the install.packages() function.
 In CAC, type: install.packages(“R package you want”, lib=”Path to folder where you want to save your R packages”)
 Note: This may take a while…
+The path to folder should be the same folder you just created.

-4. Close the terminal and login again to CAC
+4. Close the terminal and login again to CAC (or use the quit() function in R).
 5. In all of your R script files, you will need to add the following line at the top:
 .libPaths(“Path to the folder that has your R packages in CAC”)